System architecture of self-hosted Retool deployments

 The code-executor container executes single block runs from the Workflows IDE, multiple blocks as part of a Workflow execution, and any arbitrary user code written in a Workflow.
 It executes JavaScript and Python code directly, or makes requests to workflows-backend to run resource queries against databases, APIs, etc.

 By default, the code-executor uses nsjail to sandbox code execution. nsjail requires privileged container access.
-If your deployment does not support privileged access, the code executor automatically detects this and runs code without sandboxing.
-Without sandboxing, use of custom JS libraries and custom Python libraries is not allowed.
+If your deployment does not support privileged access, you can run the code executor in unprivileged mode.
+However, Retool strongly recommends running NsJail with privileged mode, as it provides sandboxing and remains the most secure option.

 Network ingress and egress